Political Science Major and Minor

 After each candidate successfully completes an oral thesis defense, the committee recommends that the student's transcript and diploma be marked "Honors in Political Science."
 It is expected that the thesis will be presented as an academic conference paper coauthored with the supervising professor and that a revised version will be submitted for publication as a coauthored article in a scholarly social science journal.

 Our Student Research and Publications

-Our women's studies minor helps students to reshape their thinking about culture and societies.
-We offer feminist perspectives that uncover the dynamics of both masculine and feminine gender.
+Our women's studies minor helps students reshape their thinking about culture and societies.
+We offer feminist perspectives that uncover the dynamics of both the masculine and feminine genders.

 Our ethnic studies minor focuses on the historical experiences, creative expression, and interactions of the various ethnic, racial, religious, and linguistic groups in the United States and other countries.

-We offer an interdisciplinary African American studies minor that provides students with a critical understanding of the historical, social and political thought and experience of African Americans.
+We offer an interdisciplinary African American studies minor that provides students with a critical understanding of the historical, social, and political thoughts and experiences of African Americans.

 Students may combine a minor in economics with majors in any field.
 This valuable minor prepares students for graduate programs in public policy or business administration.

 In cooperation with the American Humanics Foundation, we offer a minor in nonprofit management, which affords students opportunities for involvement in various nonprofit human service organizations.